nbellas/nbellas.github.io/_pages/students.md

 <h2 style="color: #f00f28;">Former Doctοral</h2>

-* Muhsen Owaida Architectural (Co-advised with Prof. Antonopoulos and Lalis.
+* Muhsen Owaida (Co-advised with Prof. Antonopoulos and Lalis.
 Currently at Magic Leap, Switzerland.)
 * Konstantinos Parasyris (Co-advised with Prof. Antonopoulos and Lalis.
 Currently at LLNL, USA)
 * Panagiotis Koutsovasilis (Co-advised with Prof. Antonopoulos and Lalis.
 Currently at Elastic)
 * Christos Kalogirou (Co-advised with Prof. Antonopoulos and Lalis.
 Currently at Synopsys, Greece)